HeuristicPerson/bluetooth_2_hid/README.md

 or operating system select menu (GRUB)? or an old device that accepts USB keyboards but no Bluetooth devices?
 **You are done!**

-To solve those issues, we will use a Raspberry Pi Zero W (it's important that it's the **W** model because it has a Bluetooth receiver) as an intermediary to convert the Bluetooth commands from the keyboard to plain HID (Human Interface Device) instructions sent through the USB port.
+To solve those issues, we will use a Raspberry Pi as an intermediary to convert the Bluetooth commands from the keyboard or mouse to plain HID (Human Interface
+Device) instructions sent through the USB port.